 The Ohio State University is one of the few centers in the region to offer minimally invasive mitral valve repair using the MitraClip® device for select patients who qualify for this procedure.
 This is a catheter-based, minimally invasive procedure.
 A small catheter is inserted through a tiny incision in the upper leg, then threaded to the heart to deploy the clip device.
 Recovery time is minimal and patients typically return home within just a few days.

-What mitral valve repair treats
+What does mitral valve repair treat?